salikd/protein_generator/README.md

 ## Looking ahead
-We are interested in problems where diffusing in sequence space is useful, if you would like to chat more or join in our effort for sequence diffusion come talk to Sidney or Jake!
+We are excited for the community to get involved writing new potentials and building out the codbase further!

 ## Acknowledgements
-A project by Sidney Lisanza and Jake Gershon.
-Thanks to Sam Tipps for implementing symmetric sequence diffusion.
-Thank you to Minkyung Baek and Frank Dimaio for developing RoseTTAFold, Joe Watson and David Juergens for the developing inpainting inference script which the inference code is built on top of.
+We would like to thank Frank DiMaio and Minkyung Baek who developed RoseTTAFold which allowed us to build out this platform.
+For other acknowledgements for code and development please see the preprint.